 A couple of very poor winters coupled with a shortage of repair funds means potholes are everywhere.
 Here’s how to deal with them

-According to recent figures it will take £12 billion and 12 years to fix the backlog of road repairs and potholes on British roads, so, as cyclists, we have no choice but to accept they are a presence on the roads.
+According to published figures it will take £12 billion and 14 years to fix the backlog of road repairs and potholes on British roads, so, as cyclists, we have no choice but to accept they are a presence on the roads.

 There’s a particularly nasty breed of pothole that looks like a mini sinkhole.
 Square edged and several inches deep, these holes will puncture, bend or even flip a wheel.
 Unlike shallower holes, which can just about be bumped over, these collapsed surfaces are to be avoided at all times.